 - What is Technical Analysis in crypto trading?

-Technical Analysis is a methodology that predicts the future movement of prices based on past market data.
-It analyses mainly the price and volume of the trade.
-TA, therefore, helps a trader in crypto trading to identify patterns and trends that will guide him while making informed decisions.
+Technical Analysis (TA) is a methodology for predicting the future.
+Movement of prices based on past market data.
+It analyzes the main volume of the trade.
+Therefore, TA helps a crypto trader identify patterns and trends to guide him in making informed decisions.

 - How does Technical Analysis differ from Fundamental Analysis?